Ch4kr4k/semProject/README.md

 python3 create_csv.py filename
 ```

+File name should be without .csv also if no filename is not specified then we use the default name.
+The create_csv.py python file create a csv by appending all the Landmarks of the hand into the list, then it convertsto a dataframe which is then it converts to a csv.

+## Usage for get_data.py

+    python3 get_data.py filename

-File name should be without .csv also if no filename is not specified then we use the default name
+File name should be without .csv also if no filename is not specified then we use the default name.